 "Wholesalers want to take on a lot of roles," says Spoelstra.
 "They want to do both purchasing and keeping stock and doing customer transactions and being the customer service.
 I believe that you have to choose one of these roles or you have to take control of the chain and see how you can add value to all those specific parts.”
 Manufacturers have a different perspective.
 Dennis van den Hoek (Akzo Nobel): "The scale, the number of visitors and the distribution of marketplaces are the three components that are very interesting for manufacturers and offer them opportunities - also to build their own brand".

 The Ultimate customer journey

 INDI believes that marketplaces do have an impact on the business, but it’s limited.
 “We don’t experience much inconvenience from the impact of marketplaces, at the moment.”
 Says Sybrand Brouwer.
 This doesn’t mean that INDI isn’t developing.
 They distinguish themselves by offering the ultimate customer journey.
 INDI pays a lot of attention to distinguishing market segments in order to personalize them as much as possible.
-Good content is to offer the best product information and specific knowledge to the customer, which is an important part of the personalization.
+A best practice is to offer the ideal product information and specific knowledge to the customer, which is an important part of the personalization.
 The first article in this series dealt with this issue as well.
 Mediq also focuses on the ultimate customer journey.
 Kraa: "Due to the ageing of the population, more and more people are confronted with (chronic) diseases.
-We offer added value by taking on new roles, such as deploying care programmes at home.
+We offer added value by taking on new roles, such as deploying care programs at home.
 By introducing more care service into the chain, we will facilitate more of the customer journey.
 There will also be new players in the value chain.
 We continue as we have always done, but we also sell through partners and our own disruptive portal.”

 Threats and opportunities